 Flights from the USA and Canada

-US Airways, United, Icelandair, Air Transat, Canadian Affair and Virgin fly from most major cities in the USA and Canada to the main European hubs which can be used for onward travel to Scotland.
+You can fly direct to Scotland from North America with American Airlines, US Airways, United, Air Transat, Canadian Affair, Virgin Atlantic, Delta and WestJet.
+Icelandair operates flights to Glasgow and Aberdeen (commencing March 2016), while services including British Airways, KLM and Air France, among others, fly to main European hubs which can be used for onward travel to Scotland.
 The major European airport hubs include Heathrow, Paris Charles de Gaulle, Frankfurt am Maine, Amsterdam Schipol and Reykjavik-Keflavik Airport.
 Direct flights between North American cities and Glasgow and Edinburgh International airports are listed below.

 From New York

 - Glasgow: Air Transat (new service starting 30 May 2016)

 Flights from Europe

 The airports in Scotland enjoy excellent year-round air links with most European and Scandinavian countries to Aberdeen, Edinburgh, Glasgow, Glasgow Prestwick and Inverness.
 There are also seasonal flights from Sumburgh Airport in Shetland to Bergen in Norway, and from Inverness Airport to Geneva in Switzerland.
 The best way to find the most competitive fares for flying to Scotland is to search on comparison sites such as SkyScanner, Expedia, Cheapflights, GoEuro and DiscountMyFlights.

 There are several direct routes linking the Middle East and Scotland.

 From Abu Dhabi